Travel To Tokyo - frequently asked questions

 Who are the programme ambassadors?

-We’re very lucky to have four fantastic ambassadors supporting the programme: Paralympians Lora Fachie MBE and Jack Hunter-Spivey and Olympian Beth Tweddle MBE.
-Beat your team’s weekly target, and your school could be in with a chance of winning a visit from one of these local sports stars!
+We’re very lucky to have four fantastic ambassadors supporting the programme: Team GB athlete Laviai Nielsen, Olympian Anthony Ogogo as well as Paralympians Natasha Baker MBE and Will Bayley MBE.
+Log activity regularly and your school could be in with a chance of winning a shout out or a virtual visit from one of these or other local sports stars!